muuki88/sbt-graphql/README.md

 * `graphqlCodegenJson` - Generate JSON encoders/decoders with your graphql query.
 Default is `JsonCodec.None`.
   Note that not all styles support JSON encoder/decoder generation.
 * `graphqlCodegenImports: Seq[String]` - A list of additional that are included in every generated file
+* `graphqlCodegenPreProcessors: Seq[PreProcessor]` - A list of preprocessors that can alter the original graphql query before it is being parsed.
+   By default the `magic #imports` for including fragments are enabled.
+See the `magic #imports` section for more details.

 ### JSON support